debops/debops/docs/ansible/roles/docker_compose_service/guides.rst

      immich/docker-compose.yml

-The template is based on the official Immich ``docker-compose.yml`` with modifications for the DebOps environment (no external port mapping, GPU passthrough for ML):
+The template is based on the official Immich ``docker-compose.yml`` with modifications for the DebOps environment (loopback-only port mapping).
+GPU passthrough for machine learning is optional and shown in the section below:

 .. code-block:: yaml